ElvinOuyang/elvinouyang.github.io/_posts/2017-06-16-gtd-detailed-data-mining.md

 ![](/assets/images/gtd/2017-06-16-gtd-detailed-data-mining_files/figure-markdown_github/12.png)

-For attacks that happened in the West Coast, it seems that those of earlier decades are more condensed in the southern areas.
+For attacks that happened in the West Coast, it seems that those of earlier decades are more dense in the southern areas.

-### Question 4: Did attacks of different chracteristics happened in different locations?
+### Question 4: Did attacks of different characteristics happened in different locations?

-Now that I have learnt much more of where the attacks are happening, I want to create a more detailed map to compare attacks of different attack types and target types.
-These maps will help me better comprehend the findings identified in prior analytics.
-In order to make the geospatial distribution patterns more drastic, I will create heatmaps and contours based on count and location of attacks, with cross-tabulated categorical variables.
+Now that I have learnt much more of where the attacks are happening, I wanted to create a more detailed map to compare attacks of different types and targets.
+These maps will help me better comprehend previous findings in the context of geolocations.
+I created heatmaps and contour lines based on location density of attack counts and then cross-tabulated these maps with categorical variables.

-First thing I will do is to generate a dataframe for this analysis:
+The first thing I did is to generate a dataframe for this analysis:

 ``` r
 # Create a attack data set with location, nkill, and nwound, will also keep sliceability with other factors